-Step 4: Add the Form to the FileHold Repository
+Step 4: Add the form to the FileHold library

 A Library Administrator or someone with sufficient permissions can add the mapped Microsoft Word e-Form to the document management system.
 When the form is added to FileHold, the rule will automatically recognize the e-form (due to the unique namespace) and the metadata fields values will be extracted from the form.
 This form can be set to read-only so that the form can only be downloaded by users.